Large scale Russian offensive possible in January, Ukraine says | Law-Order

 - Ukraine

-Russia has massed more than 94,000 troops near Ukraine's borders and may be gearing up for a large-scale military offensive at the end of January, Ukraine's Defence Minister Oleksii Reznikov told parliament on Friday, citing intelligence reports.
-Reznikov said Ukraine would not do anything to provoke the situation but was ready to fight back if Russia launched an attack.
+Russia has massed more than 94,000 troops near Ukraine's borders and may be gearing up for a large-scale military offensive at the end of January, Ukraine's defense minister told parliament on Friday, citing intelligence reports.
+Oleksii Reznikov said Ukraine would not do anything to provoke the situation but was ready to fight back if Russia launched an attack.
+He said Ukraine was pressing ahead with the construction of two naval bases on its south coast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)